pmq/stiebel-eltron-http/README.md

 It is not meant to be a climate entity and thus cannot set the temperatures, change the modes, etc. See the official HA integration for that - but you'll need to find a way to activate Modbus on your ISG.

+This integration is designed to work out-of-the-box and auto-discover your Stiebel Eltron ISG device.

 NB: both integrations can run in the same HA instance.

 # Needed hardware